-But when will Horimiya Season 2 come out?
-And how will the Horimiya manga ending in March 2021 impact the anime TV series?
+But will Horimiya Season 2 come out?
+Or will the Horimiya manga ending in March 2021 impact the anime TV series?

 The first season of the Horimiya anime TV series was produced by animation studio Cloverworks, which is known for producing the popular The Promised Neverland anime, the Rascal Does Not Dream of Bunny Girl Senpai anime, co-producing Darling in the FranXX, and the Fate/Grand Order anime series.
 In 2021, they also released Shadows House and the well-reviewed Wonder Egg Priority, which was an original story.